 I’ve been visiting Tahoe for decades.
 With its sparkling emerald lake and pine forest setting, Lake Tahoe makes the perfect San Francisco getaway for families, hikers, boaters, and couples.
+In fact, this is one of the most beautiful lakes in California.
 It’s beautiful in summer and a skiers’ nirvana in winter!

 Where to stay in Lake Tahoe